WHO ARE YOUTH OCEAN ADVOCATES?

 You must meet the following requirements to be eligible for participation in this program:

-- You must be a New York City resident.
+- You must be a NYC resident.
 Students from the Bronx and Brooklyn are strongly encouraged to apply.

 - You must have internet & an internet-enabled device (computer, tablet) with a forward-facing camera and microphone.